aelieber1/PHSX815_Project2/README.md

 - All of the Python programs can be called from the command line with the `-h` or `--help` flag, which will print the options

-- The files `MySort.py` and `Random.py` are called within the scripts adn should be downloaded or cloned to run properly
+- The files `MySort.py` and `Random.py` are called within the scripts and should be downloaded or cloned to run properly